surya-mu/surya-mu/README.md

 #### A Web Developer and Python Enthusiast
 ![A Web Developer and Python Enthusiast](https://media.licdn.com/dms/image/D5616AQGBz-3jzImBXQ/profile-displaybackgroundimage-shrink_350_1400/0/1684602305631?e=1702512000&v=beta&t=EO48DXj6DNGkdUH0tS5TO1ekOsmmfgg_iy9x8qHszkY)

-I As a Computer Science student in my Pre-Final Year at VIT Chennai Unversity.
- I am passionate about creating web and android applications that are useful, innovative, and user-friendly.
-I have developed multiple websites and front-end back-end systems using HTML/CSS/JS/REACT and MERN framework, as well as learning to develop android apps using Kotlin and Java.

-I am also enthusiastic about game development.I enjoy learning new skills and technologies and applying them to real-world problems.
+I am enthusiastic about web development and game development.I enjoy learning new skills and technologies and applying them to real-world problems.
 My goal is to become a full-stack developer and a game designer who can create impactful and engaging digital solutions.

 Skills: HTML / CSS / JavaScript / Bootstrap / React / Python / C / C# / C++